This butternut squash pasta transforms simple ingredients into a luxurious weeknight dinner.

 Ricotta

-Both regular ricotta cheese and our homemade dairy-free ricotta work well for this recipe.
-Ricotta helps soften the sweet butternut squash flavor and make the creamy butternut squash pasta more balanced and fulfilling.
+Ricotta helps soften the sweet butternut squash flavor, making the creamy butternut squash pasta more balanced and fulfilling.

 Parmesan